hdehart/Bioinformatic_workshops/whodunit_workshop/README.md

 4. Estimate a Neighbor-Joining phylogeny
 5. Interpret your phylogenetic estimate relative to the forensics case

+### Scenario
+You are a researcher in a forensics laboratory.
+You are contacted by a lawyer representing a victim who accuses her physician of intentionally infecting her with the Human Immunodeficiency Virus (HIV) after their romantic relationship ended.
+After receiving a vitamin B-12 injection from this doctor, the victim tested positive for HIV.
+The lawyer alleges that the shot contained infected blood from other HIV positive patients under the doctor’s care.
+Using HIV sequences from victim, patients of the doctor, and other people in the area, it is up to you to determine if the victim could have contracted HIV from her doctor’s shot or some other source.

 ### Part 0 - Looking at Sequence Data
 1. Take a look at the [sequence data](whodunit_workshop_data/whodunit_data_subset.fas).
 This dataset contains multiple sequences in [FASTA](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp) format.
 This is a standard format for DNA sequence data developed by [David Lipman](https://www.amia.org/about-amia/leadership/acmi-fellow/david-j-lipman-md-facmi) and [William Pearson](http://www.people.virginia.edu/~wrp/).
 Copy the first nucleotide sequence.
 Each sequence starts with a title to separate it from others in the same file: